bsdpot/minipot/README.md

 pkg install minipot
 ```
 The package will install all the needed software and the configuration files.
 `pot` has to be configured, before to run the minipot initialization.
-To be more precise, its configuration file (`/usr/local/etc/pot/pot.conf`) needs your attenction.
+To be more precise, its configuration file (`/usr/local/etc/pot/pot.conf`) needs your attention.
 If you have trouble to configure it, please refer to the [`pot` installation guide](https://github.com/pizzamig/pot/blob/master/share/doc/pot/Installation.md)

 If you are already using nomad, traefik or consul, their configuration files will be copied using the suffix `.bkp`.